alejandroq/enlightenment-series-react-primer/README.md

 </body>
 ```

 - Whilst the hydration effect is minimal at this level of application simplicity; it scales well (and can be uses for multiple routes *NOTE: this is seen below*, an oppurtunity for AMP HTML rendering if one felt so).
-React-Snapshot is preferrable IF serving static; IF dynamic, one can server-side render as well.
+React-snapshot is preferrable IF serving static; IF dynamic, one can server-side render.
 Why hydrate?
 For intial perceptual performance and SEO.
 Let's reduce our CSS demand by incorprating it into our Javascript.
 Thereinby our transpile can treeshake redundant and unused styles whilst allowing us to style at the component level.
 - `> yarn add styled-components`
 - Update `src/App.tsx` accordingly (notice the `src/App.css` styles are now encorporated into module limited components):